EricEsquivel/OpsLoader/README.md

 ### Lateral Movement

 ## Limitations
-* This project only works so far on Linux systems and requires mingw on the box
+* This project only works so far on Linux systems and requires mingw on your box
+* So far I only provide a generated payload that performs process injection, nothing local.

+### References